GU-CLASP/language-and-perception/meetings.md

   * G. Collell, L. V. Gool, and M. Moens.
 Acquiring common sense spatial knowledge through implicit spatial templates. arXiv, arXiv:1711.06821 [cs.AI]:1–8, 2017. [link](https://www.aaai.org/ocs/index.php/AAAI/AAAI18/paper/view/16232/16259) 2019-02-08

   * N. Schneider, J. D. Hwang, V. Srikumar, J. Prange, A. Blodgett, S. R. Moeller, A. Stern, A. Bitan, and O. Abend.
 Comprehensive supersense disambiguation of English prepositions and possessives. arXiv, arXiv:1805.04905 [cs.CL], 2018.
-Participants: Bill (presenter), Mehdi and Felix (recommended by Bill) 2018-12-06
+Participants: Bill (presenter), Mehdi and Felix (recommended by Bill).
+Participants: Bill (presenter), Mehdi and Felix 2018-12-06

   * B. Landau and R. Jackendoff. “what” and “where” in spatial language and spatial cognition.
 Behavioral and Brain Sciences, 16(2):217–238, 255–265, 1993.
 Background: B. Landau.
 Update on “what” and “where” in spatial language: A new division of labor for spatial terms.
 Cognitive Science, 41(2):321–350, 2016. (recommended by Mehdi) 2018-11-22